mulesoft-assets/template-error-handling-scatter-gather/README.md

 This is the right place to handle how your integration will react depending on the different exceptions.
 This file holds a [Choice Exception Strategy](http://www.mulesoft.org/documentation/display/current/Choice+Exception+Strategy) that is referenced by the main flow in the business logic.

+If there is an error in *gatherDataFlow* when obtaining data for aggregation, it will be at first handled in *UserMergeAggregationStrategy* class.
+Scatter-gather component is using this custom aggregation strategy class which overrides its default aggregation strategy to perform aggregation of the retrieved data with desired error handling.
+For more details click [here](https://docs.mulesoft.com/mule-user-guide/v/3.7/scatter-gather#scatter-gather-behavior-and-exceptions).
+After that an error will be routed to errorHandling.xml.

+In the case no data could be obtained from connectors, relevant error will be thrown out of the *UserMergeAggregationStrategy* class.
+In the errorHandling.xml it will be routed to the correct catch block under the *defaultChoiceExceptionStrategy*.
+Each error specified in the catch block can be treated different way.
+Now there are three different kinds of errors specified:

++ *LoginFault* Exception - occurs in the case of incorrect Salesforce credentials
++ *InvalidFieldFault* Exception - occurs in the case of incorrect column name in the Salesforce query
++ *Exception* - any other exception except the previous two

+New exceptions can be added and treated required way in errorHandling.xml file.

+Data obtained from just one route while the one one failed is considered recoverable scenario.
+No error message is logged and data from one route are processed expected way.
+This can be changed in the *UserMergeAggregationStrategy* class.

 All included connectors supports [Reconnection Strategies](https://docs.mulesoft.com/mule-user-guide/v/3.7/configuring-reconnection-strategies).
 Reconnection Strategies specify how a connector behaves when its connection fails.
 In this template all connectors have standard reconnection strategy specified to 5 reconnection attempts with frequency 5000ms.
 You can change reconnection strategy in connector configuration window by selecting tab *Reconnection*.